A quality pair of chinos are an excellent addition to any man’s wardrobe as they can add an extra level of sophistication to your unique style.

 - Not much for customization

-One of the most popular chinos is also coincidentally one of the best cheap pair of them to make it on our list.
+One of the most popular chinos is also coincidentally one of the most affordable chinos to make our list.

 What really sets this brand apart from many others on our list is the color selection.